Standards of Ethical Conduct

 6A-10.081 Principles of Professional Conduct for the Education Profession in Florida.

-(1) Florida educators shall be guided by the following ethical principles:
+(1) Little Flowers of Hope Center for Children with Special Needs shall be guided by the following ethical principles:

 (a) The educator values the worth and dignity of every person, the pursuit of truth, devotion to excellence, acquisition of knowledge, and the nurture of democratic citizenship.
 Essential to the achievement of these standards are the freedom to learn and to teach and the guarantee of equal opportunity for all.